nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### **Congrats!
 You have completed the tutorial 🎉**

-The pre-existing contacts are just some examples for you to play around with.
+The pre-existing contacts are just examples for you to mess with.
 When you are ready, enter `clear` in the command box to clear all contacts and start off with a fresh database.

 <div class="span" class="alert alert-danger">
 :exclamation: <b>Caution:</b> Be careful when using the <code>clear</code> command, it will not ask twice before wiping your database!
 </div>

-If you need more info on the usage of each command, you can refer to the relevant sections below.
+If you need more info on the usage of each command, refer to the relevant sections below.

 [Scroll back to *Table of Contents*](#table-of-contents)